 \section{Conclusions}

-This paper first focuses on woven composite and establishes the bridge between woven architectures (patterns and material sequences) to the corresponding in-plane modulus through Deep Neural Networks.
+The objective of this paper was twofold: 1) The first was to establish a bridge between woven architectures (patterns and material sequences) and the corresponding in-plane modulus by developing Deep Neural Networks.
 We classify the prediction into the typical design process (FDP) and inverse design process (BDPa and BDPb).
 The FDP problem is solved by a Deep Convolutional Neural Network (DCNN).
-For the much more complex BDP problems, we proposed the Physics-Constraint Neural Network (PCNN) to predict from in-plane modulus to woven composite architecture.
+For the much more complex BDP problems, we proposed the Physics-Constraint Neural Network (PCNN) to predict the woven composite architecture from the in-plane modulus.
 We have shown that our proposed DCNN delivers relatively accurate predictions.
 More importantly, PCNN can make sound predictions for BDP problems and vastly outperforms the baseline models we considered.
-After that, we further proposed a feature-based optimization strategy to find optimal woven composite architectures.
-We propose GLCM feature-based optimization strategy for weave patterns and statistical feature-based optimization for weave material sequences.
-We further prove that the feature-based optimization strategy can accurately and conveniently optimize the woven composite architecture.
-Finally, we show that we can find out the optimal woven composite architecture by combining PCNN with a feature-based optimization strategy.
+2) The second was to propose a feature-based optimization strategy to find optimal woven composite architectures.
+We proposed a GLCM feature-based optimization strategy for weave patterns and statistical feature-based optimization for weave material sequences.
+We further showed that the feature-based optimization strategy can accurately and conveniently optimize the woven composite architecture.
+Finally, we showed how to find the optimal woven composite architecture by combining PCNN with our proposed feature-based optimization strategy.